Activity 4 | Lost Bird SDPB

 Activity B: Identifying Negative Native American Stereotypes

-1. Discuss the meaning of negative stereotypes and the impact they have on development of attitudes toward groups of people.
+1. Discuss the meaning of negative stereotypes and the impact they have on the development of attitudes toward groups of people.
 2. Discuss: Are negative stereotypes always false?
 Are they ever based on accurate historical facts?
 If so, how can they still be negative toward a group?

 3. Provide the class with the list of negative stereotypes about Native Americans detailed below.